Protect Your Synology NAS From Ransomware & Malware

 One copy offsite or offline

 Back up your NAS to another NAS, external storage, or a secure cloud destination.
 Ensure backups are not writable by normal users.
+See how to build a strong backup strategy for data protection

 Step 4: Harden Network Access